Your OpenClaw Agent Has No Spending Limit — Here's How to Fix That

 |---|---|

-before_model_resolve | Reserves budget for the model call.
+before_model_resolve | Reserves budget for the model call (held open for later commit).
 Downgrades if budget is low.
-Blocks if exhausted. |
+Blocks if exhausted.
+Checks burn rate and exhaustion forecast. |

-before_prompt_build | Injects budget status into the system prompt ("Budget is low — prefer cheaper tools"). |
+before_prompt_build | Commits the previous model reservation (with optional modelCostEstimator reconciliation).
+Injects budget status into the system prompt. |

 before_tool_call | Checks tool permissions and call limits.
 Reserves budget.
-Blocks if denied. |
+Starts heartbeat timer for long-running tools.
+Checks burn rate and exhaustion forecast.
+Retries on transient server errors. |

-after_tool_call | Commits the actual cost (or estimate if actual isn't available). |
+after_tool_call | Commits the actual cost.
+Stops heartbeat timer. |

-agent_end | Releases orphaned reservations.
-Builds session summary with full cost breakdown. |
+agent_end | Commits final model reservation.
+Releases orphaned reservations.
+Builds session summary with cost breakdown, unconfigured tool report, and event log. |

 Every reservation follows the Cycles reserve-commit-release protocol.
 Budget is deducted atomically on the server — no race conditions, no double-spend, no stale reads.